 Credit: Nyao148

-Setagaya Ward residents boast of their high health consciousness, and families with dogs gather at Komazawa Olympic Park.
+Residents of Setagaya Ward take pride in their high health consciousness, evident in the gatherings of families with dogs at Komazawa Olympic Park.

 Sakurashinmachi 桜新町